fsantanna-no/ce0-old/README.md

 var l: List = Item (1, Item (2,$List))   -- list `1 -> 2 -> null`
 ```

-A variable of a recursive type holds a reference to its value, since
+A variable of a recursive type holds a *strong reference* to its value, since
 constructors are always dynamically allocated in the heap:

 ```